Roger Campbell

-Roger Campbell (August 15, 1942 - February 15, 1961) was an American figure skater who competed in ice dancing.
+Roger Hunter Campbell (August 15, 1942 - February 15, 1961) was an American figure skater who competed in ice dancing.

 Personal details

-Roger Hunter Campbell was born in Providence, Kentucky to Al and Ann Brownloe (née Brooks) Campbell.
+Campbell was born in Providence, Kentucky to Al and Ann Brownloe (née Brooks) Campbell.
 After leaving public school to focus on skating, Campbell attended the Hollywood Professional School, a school for working child actors, athletes, and other entertainers, from which he graduated high school.

 Skating career

 Campbell trained with the Los Angeles Figure Skating Club, then the Arctic Blades Figure Skating Club in Paramount, California.

 Competing with Diane Sherbloom in 1958 and 1959, the pair placed second in junior ice dancing at the 1959 United States Figure Skating Championships.

 Campbell next competed in pairs ice dancing with Yvonne Littlefield in 1959 and 1960.
 The pair won the silver medal at the 1960 Pacific Coast Sectional, the bronze medal at the 1960 United States Figure Skating Championships, and finished eighth at that year's World Figure Skating Championships in Vancouver.
 The partnership dissolved in November 1960.

 After the dissolution of the partnership with Littlefield, Campbell teamed up with Dona Lee Carrier.
 Carrier and Campbell finished second at the U.S. Championships, earning them the right to compete a month later at the World Championships in Prague.
 They also finished second at the North American Figure Skating Championships that year.